Proof of the Man: Reception

 The film was the second highest-grossing film of all time in Japan with theatrical rentals of $15 million (¥2.25 billion).

 Music

-The theme song, entitled Ningen no Shōmei no Tēma, with the line "Mama, do you remember" was a chart hit for Joe Yamanaka, selling 517,000 copies, and reaching number 2 on the Oricon chart in Japan.
+The theme song, titled Ningen no Shōmei no Tēma and featuring the line "Mama, do you remember", was a chart hit for Joe Yamanaka, selling 517,000 copies and reaching number 2 on the Oricon chart in Japan.
 It was also a hit in other Asian countries.
-In Chinese speaking countries the song is called Old Straw Hat, taken from lyrics in the song.
+In Chinese-speaking countries the song is called "Old Straw Hat", taken from part of the lyrics in the song.

 Television remake

 In 2004, the movie was remade as a 10 episode mini-series for Fuji TV.
 Though the basic premise was maintained, the story was greatly expanded to include many additional characters and subplots.
 A number of details were also altered, such as Kyoko being a famous author turned political candidate rather than a fashion designer, and Johnny being from Mississippi rather than New York.
 The series also featured a different, more optimistic ending, with Kyoko being arrested and convicted for her crimes, Shuftan dying in the line of duty while defending a young black boy from an attacker, and Munesue continuing his career as a detective.